 What Is the Difference Between Bio and Non-Bio?

 The key difference between biological and non-biological detergents is in the ingredients.
-Biological detergents use an enzyme that cuts through food and other natural stains quickly to leave you with fresh, clean clothes.
+Biological detergents use enzymes that cuts through food and other natural stains quickly to leave you with fresh, clean clothes.

 The enzymes might do a great job of tackling fat, grease, proteins, and other stains, but they can damage delicate fabrics.
 Some people also find that these enzymes can irritate sensitive skin.